GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 # 21-11-2024

 Many people are set in concrete with regard to their essential being, but not me I will reinvent myself every decade

+# 23-11-2024

+If you only do what you can do then you'll never be more than you are now.

+# **26-11-2024**

+Choose between comfort and the truth!
+You want to choose the pleasure of growth, prepare yourself for some pain.
+Want less pain, shrink go be part of the herd.

+Not to take possession of